w3c/webextensions/proposals/content-script-top-frame-matching.md

 }
 ```

-*Where `MatchPattern` is a string conforming to the standard [Extension Match Pattern syntax](https://developer.chrome.com/docs/extensions/develop/concepts/match-patterns).
+*Where `MatchPattern` is a string containing a single match pattern as specified in [mdn [Match patterns](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).

 #### `scripting.RegisteredContentScript` Type